Welcome back to this series on architecting applications and systems with scaling in mind.

 API path defined.
 Let’s assume that /reports

-This is the point where a lot of people will run toward Microservices and try to pull a “Reporting Service” off from the Monolith, but we might not need that yet.
+This is the point where a lot of people will run toward microservices and try to pull a “Reporting Service” off from the monolith, but we might not need that yet.
 Try this approach first.

 Let’s add an “API Gateway”, or even just a “Reverse Proxy” (for example, Nginx would suffice) that would have the ability to route traffic based on the HTTP request paths.
 We can use this to isolate the “expensive” /reports

-requests, and route them to it’s own special cluster that is dedicated to reporting.
+requests, and route them to its own special cluster that is dedicated to reporting.

 Note that all the application instances across the clusters are the same monolithic app code just with some infrastructure and config tweaks to isolate them.